matthewscharles/instrument-sandbox/README.md

 Run the build script, then try out the sketches in the sketches folder.

-For the React demo, navigate to the patcher subfolder and run dev.
+For the React demo, navigate to the instrument patcher subfolder and run *dev*.

 Styles: